 - Traditional Education: A fully-accredited Seminary education is great.
 Many CUA clergy have attended a traditional seminary.
 If you want a paid career in chaplaincy or academia, you need to graduate from a fully-accredited seminary.
 We would love to help you through the CUA ordination process, while you attend a fully-accredited seminary!

 - Life Experience & Self Study: Some people have a lifetime of ministry, and self-education; but never earned a religious degree.
 We want to give those people life-experience & self-study credit.
+This program is for people who have decades of experience teaching or writing about Christian Universalism; either through their published works, pulpit preaching, media presence, or other public academic venues.
 We have a guide to help you present your case for recognition of your studies, in a way that will count towards ordination.
 It’s not more work, it’s just a matter of showing us what you already know.
 This combines your knowledge with our existing FastTrack program.

 - Correspondence Education: If traditional seminary isn’t a good option for you, we offer a far less-expensive, unaccredited, minister training program.
 It’s a series of correspondence courses, plus a local internship.
 The coursework is similar to a traditional Seminary Master’s, but less intensive.